 Piera won the Giant Slalom National Championship title at the age of 15 in her first year of FIS.
-She has competed in three World Championships, four World Juniors Championships and represented NZ at the 2012 Youth Olympic Games.
-Piera is a member of the New Zealand Ski Women's C Team.
+She has competed in five World Championships, four World Juniors Championships and represented NZ at the 2012 Youth Olympic Games.
+Piera is a member of the New Zealand Ski Women'sTeam.

 Piera spends New Zealand winters training at the High Performance Centre at Cardrona Alpine Resort before travelling to the Northern Hemisphere to train and compete in Europe and North America.
 Piera has been coached by Jonny Rice since her first year of FIS and together they have made the step up to top level events such as World Cup, Europa Cup, World Championships and Junior World Championship races.
 She was named one of the NZ Herald Future Stars and was named 2016 Hawke’s Bay Junior Sports Person of the Year.